 Meditative-like strategies for helping develop mindfulness

-The value of helping teens who struggle with Mental Health and Substance Abuse Disorders to become mindful of their own experience can’t be stressed enough.
+The value of helping teens who struggle with mental health disorders to become mindful of their own experience can’t be stressed enough.
 Such awareness equips the teens to play an active role in their own recovery, both through and following treatment.
-Teen Mindfulness Therapy emphasizes helping adolescents to become aware of their incoming thoughts and feelings and to learn to observe them, without attaching or reacting to them.
+Teen mindfulness therapy emphasizes helping adolescents to become aware of their incoming thoughts and feelings and to learn to observe them, without attaching or reacting to them.
 If adolescents can learn to gain this sort of awareness, they can also learn to avoid the different triggers associated with their negative symptoms, thoughts, and/or feelings.
 The value of such an interception cannot be stated enough.

-These sorts of “triggers” are one of the most difficult aspects for teens that struggle with mental health or Substance Abuse Disorder symptoms, especially including Anxiety and Mood Disorders.
+These sorts of “triggers” are one of the most difficult aspects for teens that struggle with mental health symptoms, especially including anxiety and mood disorders.
 For instance, it’s very common for a teen with an Anxiety Disorder to be triggered by a certain thought, and then be uncontrollably led into an overwhelming place of anxiety, where the negative thoughts and fears take over their entire experience.
 Though the feelings and worries that teens may feel during these low points may not be logical, the common experience is that once this cycle starts, it’s very difficult to escape from it.
-A similar process happens for teens suffering from Depression, where a relatively simple trigger can send teens plunging to a depressive low that may last for days or possibly even weeks.
+A similar process happens for teens suffering from depression, where a relatively simple trigger can send teens plunging to a depressive low that may last for days or possibly even weeks.